goodnekk/Peer-Parts/about.md

 ## How it works

-### Parametrics and interfaces
+Peer parts can be seen as an attempt to make a construction set for DIY design.
+It is meant to be used by non-experts to construct and form their own living environment.

+Unlike a construction set however, Peer-Parts is not a self-enclosed system of 'official' parts, nor does it enforce any standardization.
+Instead it attempts to latch on, subvert, incorporate or parasitize any existing components or structures in order to combine them in an ad-hoc way.

-Where traditional construction sets rely heavily on standardization and meticulous top-down design, *Peer Parts* proposes a radically different approach.
-It relies primarily on an open source CAD system that allows anyone to contribute, share and manufacture parts and assemblies.
+*Peer Parts* relies primarily on an open source CAD system that allows anyone to contribute, share and manufacture parts and assemblies.
 ![parametric](images/parametric.png "parametric")

-The system defines parts as parametric geometry.
-Rather than using a regular grid-like system to facilitate fit between parts, a parametric search engine finds emergent fit.
+Rather than using a regular grid-like pattern to design parts, the system defines parts as **parametric** geometry.
+This means dimensions can be changed to fit the situation.
+To facilitate fit between parts, a parametric search engine finds emergent fit.
 Instead of having to search for a certain piece by hand, the software computationally finds fitting parts in the network.

 ![interfaces](images/assemblyNetwork.png "interfaces")